 Background and activities

 John Krogstie holds a PhD (1995) and a MSc (1991) in information systems from the Norwegian University of Science and Technology (NTNU), where he is currently a full professor in information systems at the IDI-department.
-At IDI he is Vice Chair, leading the research group on information systems and software engineering (ISSE).
+At IDI he is Department Head.
 John Krogstie is the Norwegian representative and Vice-Chair for IFIP TC8 and was chair of IFIP WG 8.1 on information system design and evaluations (2010-2015).
 His research interests are information systems modelling, quality of models and modelling languages, eGovernment and mobile information systems.
 He has published around 250 refereed papers in journals, books and archival proceedings since 1991.
-H-index as of January 2017 is 35, G-index 55.
+H-index as of November 2017 is 37, G-index 58 according to Google Scholar.

 Scientific, academic and artistic work